mth229/mth229.github.io/symbolic.md

 ```

 From this we can see clearly the linear terms correspond to roots.
 The
-`polyroots` function returns a dictionary of roots and their
+`roots` function returns a dictionary of roots and their
 multiplicities.

 ```
-polyroots(p)
+roots(p)
 ```

-If the multiplicities are not of interest, we can get just the keys via:
+If the multiplicities are not of interest, we can get just the keys different ways, here is one:

 ```
-Sym[k for (k,v) in polyroots(p)]
+Sym[k for (k,v) in roots(p)]
 ```

 In this case there are two complex roots as well, that `factor` leaves